Skip to main content Watercolor decoration

 Since 2012, the SSPX leadership has progressively softened its stance:

-- Acceptance of papal jurisdiction for confessions (2015 Jubilee) and marriages (2017), presented as „pastoral solicitude‟ by Rome, but seen by the Resistance as further binding the SSPX to the Modernist hierarchy.
+• Acceptance of papal jurisdiction for confessions (2015 Jubilee) and marriages (2017), presented as „pastoral solicitude‟ by Rome, but seen by the Resistance as further binding the SSPX to the Modernist hierarchy.
+This implicitly accepts that the SSPX previously lacked such jurisdiction, undermining the principle of supplied jurisdiction, which Archbishop Lefebvre relied upon.

 The SSPX Resistance emerged in response to this tragic deviation within the SSPX itself.
 It is not a new foundation, but simply the continuation of Archbishop Lefebvre’s original „Operation Survival‟ in its purity, unwilling to compromise with the Modernist errors that continue to plague the Church and society.

 The SSPX Resistance exists because the SSPX leadership, by seeking practical agreements with an unconverted Rome, has risked becoming part of the very problem it was founded to fight.
 The core principle of the Resistance is unwavering: First doctrine, then canonical recognition.
-There can be no true reconciliation with error.
+There can be no true reconciliation with error: even if the pope would grant the SSPX some bishops, it would not fix the core, doctrinal flaw, the „Spirit of Vatican II‟ permeating the entire „Catholic‟ Church nowadays.
+Therefore, any such agreement, just for the vain hope of being „recognized‟ by an apostate pope would be suicide for Lefebvres mission.

 The decay of modern society, rooted in the rejection of objective Truth and the enthronement of man, is a direct consequence of the very errors promoted by Vatican II.
 When „all religions are true‟ or „man is his own center,‟ all moral standards collapse, leading to profound spiritual and social chaos.
 The Resistance holds that to fight this decay effectively, one cannot compromise with its spiritual source within the Church.